chun-eric/active-directory-homelab/README.md

 <a href="https://ibb.co/tQxYhTc"><img src="https://i.ibb.co/Fm08WLJ/55.png" alt="55" border="0"></a>
 <br/>
 <br/>
-Okay, now you can log into your domain admin account.
+Okay, now we can log into our domain admin account.
-However I was getting a network issue.
-It is saying that I have no internet connection. (see bottom right) Currently I am on a NAT.
-But maybe I need to set it to a bridged adapter.
+However we were getting a network issue.
+It was saying that I had no internet connection. (see bottom right) On virtual box, I was intially on a NAT adapter but changed it to a bridged adapter.
+That solved our connectivity issue.
+I may have to look into this further.
 <br/>
 <a href="https://ibb.co/pwLD7xC"><img src="https://i.ibb.co/XLCBQbm/56.png" alt="56" border="0"></a>
 <br/>